Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

+A basic difference between Nash equilibrium and market equilibrium is that whereas in the former {\em every} instance admits an equilibrium, in the latter this is not the case.
+Economists have rendered the latter total by giving suitable {\em sufficiency conditions}; any instance satisfying these conditions admits an equilibrium.
+As a consequence, for market equilibrium, two computational problems naturally arise: one dealing with the decision problem of determining if an instance admits an equilibrium and the other dealing with the complexity of solving the total problem, i.e., after imposing a suitable sufficiency condition.

+Market equilibrium under Leontief utilities exhibits an intriguing set of possibilities.
+Andrew Mas-Colell gave an example having only irrational equilibria, even for the Fisher market model, which is a special case of the Arrow-Debreu model; this was reported in \cite{Eaves}.
+Despite this fact, equilibrium under Leontief utilities for the Fisher model can be computed efficiently to any desired accuracy, since it admits a convex program \cite{eisenberg}; furthermore, unlike other market equilibrium problems, this problem is total.
+In contrast, for the Arrow-Debreu model, this problem is PPAD-hard \cite{CSVY}; see Section \ref{sec.past} for details of this result.

+Observe that as a consequence of Mas-Colell's irrational example, we know that the right class for capturing the complexity of Leontief utilities for the Arrow-Debreu model should be FIXP and not PPAD.
+Membership in FIXP for Leontief utilities was established in \cite{yannakakis}.
+Subsequently, for PLC utilities and polyhedral production sets, membership in FIXP was established in \cite{GargMV16}.
+It should be noted that each of these results imposes a suitable sufficiency condition in order to render the problem total.

-In this paper, we prove FIXP-hardness for Arrow-Debreu markets under Leontief utility functions.
-We also show FIXP-hardness for Arrow-Debreu markets under linear utility functions and Leontief production sets.
-As corollaries, we obtain FIXP-hardness for PLC utilities and for Arrow-Debreu markets under linear utility functions and polyhedral production sets (membership in FIXP for production was also shown in \cite{GMV}).
-In all cases, as required under FIXP, the set of instances mapped onto will admit equilibria, i.e., will be ``yes'' instances.
-If all instances are under consideration, then we prove that the problem of deciding if a given instance admits an equilibrium is ETR-complete, where ETR is the class Existential Theory of Reals.
+In this paper, we prove FIXP-hardness for Arrow-Debreu markets under Leontief utility functions, and also for Arrow-Debreu markets under linear utility functions and Leontief production sets.
+As corollaries, we obtain FIXP-hardness for Arrow-Debreu markets under PLC utilities and for Arrow-Debreu markets under linear utility functions and polyhedral production sets.
+We note that the class FIXP does not yield easily to proofs of membership and hardness.
+Indeed, ours are the first FIXP-hardness results after 3-Nash \cite{EY07}.
+As discussed in Section \ref{sec.discuss}, several prominent problems, which have already been shown to be in FIXP, are waiting for FIXP-hardness proofs.

 As a consequence of the results stated above, the entire computational difficulty of Arrow-Debreu markets under PLC utility functions lies in the Leontief utility subcase.
-This is perhaps the most unexpected aspect of our result, since Leontief utilities are meant only for the case that goods are perfect complements, whereas PLC utilities are very general, capturing not only the cases when goods are complements and substitutes, but also arbitrary combinations of these and much more.
+This is perhaps the most unexpected aspect of our result, since Leontief utilities are meant only for the case that goods are perfect complements, whereas PLC utilities are very general, capturing not only the cases when goods are complements and substitutes, but also arbitrary combinations of these and much more; see Section \ref{sec.ad} for definitions.